Pediatric electrical stimulation

 Some children struggle with the “pins-and-needles” feeling that electrical stimulation can cause.
 They usually get used to the sensation as they continue receiving the treatment.
 If your child has trouble with this feeling, we have other treatment options to help encourage muscle movement, such as taping and vibration.

-What are the risks of Electrical Stimulation?
+What are the risks of pediatric electrical stimulation?

-Electrical stimulation is low risk, but it may not be right for everyone.
 Children with the following medical needs may not be able to have electrical stimulation:

 • Cancerous tumors